 - To-do list apps like Remember The Milk and Any.do can help you meet class deadlines.

 - Time management apps, including Pomodoro timers such as focus booster and 30/30, allow you to remain on task during study times.

 You can watch videos on your phone from virtually anywhere as you pursue college credit on-the-go.
 However, you may not be able to use your phone's speaker to listen to the audio portion, either because it might bother the people around you, or because there's too much ambient noise to hear the video properly.
 Auto-captioning is available for many video lessons; however, it's not always 100% accurate.
 Using a pair of earbuds when listening to videos can lessen background distractions and prevent you from disturbing others.

 Some mobile learning apps have special features that make them even more useful.
 For example, you can download lessons through the Study.com mobile app, which gives you offline access for those times when you can't connect to the Internet.

 Optimize Summer Learning

 Thanks to the portability of your phone, you can enjoy the beauty and freedom of summertime as you study.

-To optimize your summer learning and earn college credit that's transferrable to over 2,000 colleges and universities, start your free trial with Study.com today.
+To optimize your summer learning and earn college credit that's transferrable to over 2,000 colleges and universities, create a Study.com account today.